WeeDLY/tiBot/ReadMe.md

         twitterName: twitter name
         tempFile: temporary file to store images/mp4 before it gets uploaded to twitter.
 Do not include extension.
         hashTags: Array of hash tags.
 It will randomize hashtags based on this array.
-            Criterias for you to follow a person
+        Criterias for you to follow a person.
+All are arrays with 2 values (min, max)
             followTweets: Amount of tweets the person has to have.
-Min and max value.
             followFriends: Amount of people the person is following.
-Min and max value.
             followFollowers: Amount of followers the person has.
-Min and max value.
             followFavorites: Amounf of likes the person has.
-Min and max value.
         updateStatHour: The time of hour when stats are updated
         updateTweetAfter: Array with 2 values.
 Days and hours.
 Amount of time, untill a statistics of a tweet is updated.
         followNewPerson: How often a new person is followed.
 Array with 2 values, days and hours.